aws-samples/aws-health-events-insight/README.md

 #### (Option 2) Bulk deployment via CloudFormation StackSet
 1. In CloudFormation console, create a StackSet with new resources from the template file [HealthModuleCollectionSetup.yaml](https://github.com/aws-samples/aws-health-events-insight/blob/main/src/HealthModule/HealthModuleCollectionSetup.yaml).
-2. Input the DataCollectionBusArn.
-Go to the AWS CloudFormation console of Data Collection account and get this information from output of DataCollectionStack.
+2. Input variables
 3. Select deployment targets (Deploy to OU or deploy to organization).
 4. Select regions to deploy.
 5. Submit.

-**Note:** To receive global events, you must create Member account/region setup for the US East (N. Virginia) region and US West (Oregon) Region as the backup region if needed.
+**Note:** If you are NOT deploying HEIDI in the health delegated admin account, you MUST complete Member Setup for each Link Account and Region for which you want to receive events.
+To receive global events, you must create Member account/region setup for the US East (N. Virginia) region and US West (Oregon) Region as the backup region if needed.

 ## **Update Metadata (optional)**
 This is an optional step.
 You can map AWS AccountIDs with Account Name and Account Tags (AppID, Env, etc.)